 No. Removing all sexual stimuli is impossible.
 We should remove all stimuli that come to us in a profane context.
 We then ourselves only express sexuality in a sacred way, whether married or single.
 The Church has provided a helpful list of questions we can ask ourselves to determine if what we are exposed to in our work, hobbies or daily lives is profane and/or affecting our spirituality and well-being, and the health of our marital relationship.
 It can be found at this link: (https://www.lds.org/topics/pornography/audiences/individuals/do-i-have-a-pornography-problem?lang=eng )

 Does that mean we’re indulging in profane erotica if I and my spouse want to learn about sex?

 No. Profane erotica is not an accurate source for learning about sexuality anyway.

 Susan M. Johnson a professor of psychology at the University of Ottawa and Director of the Ottawa Couple and Family Institute said

 "Pornography is an instruction kit for being an absolutely appalling lover!"[ii]

 Pictures or videos of live people having sex can be misleading on several different levels, and are profaning the act itself.
 Some videos that proclaim to be “sexual education” are instead gateway profane erotica.

-With our current technology, there is no sexual practice or technique that cannot be respectfully demonstrated by way of drawing, mannequin, or computer generated image, instead of using live models.
-Married couples should seek out sources for sexual education that treat sexuality and the human body in an ethical and respectful manner, and that follow the guidelines for the scientific method.
+With our current technology, there is no sexual practice or technique that cannot be respectfully demonstrated by way of a drawing, mannequin, or computer generated image - instead of using live models.
+Married couples would find more success seeking out sources for sexual education that treat sexuality and the human body in an ethical and respectful manner, and that follow the guidelines for the scientific method.